 Like all things, there needs to be a ground-level before you can build up and away.
 For Spectrum and their internet options, the “Spectrum Internet” package is their ground floor.
 It’s simple, fairly inexpensive, and gets the job done.

 Like all internet packages, however, this one does have some hidden traps.
-The “introductory rate” is $49/mo, but that price will go up after a year of using the service to $79/mo.
+The “introductory rate” is $49.99/mo, but that price will go up after a year of using the service to $79.99/mo.
 It’s sneaky, but their goal is to get people to sign up since it’s usually harder to get out of a contract than it is to sign it in the first place.

-Spectrum’s Triple-Play Silver package offers three core services for one monthly bill:
+Spectrum’s “double play” TV Select + Internet package offers three core services for one monthly bill:

 - Home phone (unlimited national calls)

-While expensive ($132.97 per month) Spectrum bundle plans are often cheaper than buying all three services separately, especially if you live out in the country.
+While expensive ($129.97 per month before $14+ in TV fees) Spectrum bundle plans are often cheaper than buying all three services separately, especially if you live in a rural area where the only other option is satellite service.

 TV channels on Spectrum Silver include HBO Max™, SHOWTIME®, and the NFL Network.
 For an extra $5 they also include a full regional and national sports lineup including NFL Redzone, ESPN College Extra and more.